We explain how the tribunal works, your rights at the hearing, and how to file a case.

 There are 2 main approaches.
 An “order for examination” is a request for the other party to appear before a court registrar to see if and how they can pay.
 Both parties are required to be at this hearing.
 If the registrar decides payment should occur, it might be handled by instalment or deduction from income.

-The next option is a "distress warrant", which empowers a bailiff to visit the other party, either to gain payment or to seize assets.
+The next option is a warrant, which empowers a bailiff to visit the other party, to seize assets.

 It won’t cost you anything to apply to have the order enforced — that’s added to what the other party owes.